FollyHayjay/Project-Two/README.md

 ### Tools Used
 The customer segmentation data was analysed using three major analysis tools which are:
 - Microsoft Excel;
-   1. For data cleaning
+   1. For Data Cleaning
-   2. For analysis
+   2. For Analysis
 - SQL (Structured Query Language) was used to write queries that further extract insights from the customer segmentation for subscription service data; and
+- Power BI
-- Power BI, which is used to create a dashboard that presents the outcomes of the analysis.
+   1. To create an interesting story=telling dashboard that presents the outcomes of the analysis.

 The skills showcased in this project are duplicate handling, summarising using pivot tables, chart building, data querying, and presentation.